openebs-archive/openebs-docs/docs/provisionvols.md

 ***Note:** The StorageClass `openebs-cstor-sparse` provisions volume on the `cstor-sparse-pool` which is constructed on sparse disks created on the node during OpenEBS installation.
-This is useful for testing applicaitions, initial testing of OpenEBS etc. For production applicaitions, consider provisioning volumes on disk pools.
+This is useful for testing applications, initial testing of OpenEBS etc. For production applicaitions, consider provisioning volumes on disk pools.
 See [below](#provision-from-a-disk-pool)*

 <br>